Yiphy/2D-Shape-Match/README.txt

 # 2D-Shape-Match
-# shape matching for translation and rotation cases (Zoon cases if not included by now)
+# shape matching for translation and rotation cases (Zoom cases is not included by now)
 # Zhang Yifei (yiphyzhang@126.com)

 1. Introduction